 We will first take the highest prioritized variants then subject them to validation.
-Overall we plan to start the validation pipeline with the top ~10 elements identified from the reporter assays (as described above).
-TaqMan assays for these 10 variants will be performed on 4,000 cases to see if the precise variants recur in a larger cohort.
-From this group, we will select top third of the variants (~6), based on

-recurrence, that we will follow up for detailed functional screening, to be discussed below.
-This functional screening will be through various reporter assays (e.g.

-luciferase) looking for the effect on the target gene and also from using the

-CRISPR/Cas system.
-For controls, we will utilize deeply sequenced control cohorts (individuals with no cancer) that are already available, including deeply sequenced trios from the 1000 Genomes Project \cite{0000006}, 500 individuals with Complete Genomics sequencing also from 1000 Genomes \cite{0000007} and non-cancerous individual from the UK10K project \cite{0000008}.

-Superior allelic discrimination is achieved in these assays as they utilize TaqMan minor groove-binding (MGB) probes.
+Overall we plan to start the validation pipeline with the top ~6 elements identified from the reporter assays (as described above).
+TaqMan assays for these 6 variants will be performed on 4,000 cases to see if the precise variants recur in a larger cohort.
+Then, we will follow up for detailed functional screening, to be discussed below.
+For controls, we will utilize deeply sequenced control cohorts (individuals with no cancer) that are already available, including deeply sequenced trios from the 1000 Genomes Project \cite{0000006}, 500 individuals with Complete Genomics sequencing also from 1000 Genomes \cite{0000007} and non-cancerous individual from the UK10K project \cite{0000008}. ,,,,use same controls as above…..Superior allelic discrimination is achieved in these assays as they utilize TaqMan minor groove-binding (MGB) probes.
 This technique generates a low signal to noise ratio and affords a greater flexibility.
 The Taqman probes are functionally tested to first ensure assay amplification and optimization for amplification conditions.

 Methods: Genomic DNA will be extracted from the blood cellular-EDTA samples in a high-throughput fashion using the QIAamp 96 DNA Blood Kit (Qiagen).
-All DNAs are

-evaluated by NanoDrop spectrophotometer (NanoDrop, Thermo Scientific) and gel electrophoresis (2% agarose).
+All DNAs will be evaluated by NanoDrop spectrophotometer (NanoDrop, Thermo Scientific) and gel electrophoresis (2% agarose).
 For TaqMan Real-Time Quantitative PCR, each DNA sample will be diluted to 10 ng/ml with nuclease-free water.

 D-4-b-ii Evaluation of functional consequence of variants

-Based on the Taqman results, we will pick the top ~6 variants for functional follow up.
+Based on the reporter assays (described above), we will pick the top ~6 variants for functional follow up.

-D-4-b-ii-(1) Functional consequences: RNA-seq
+D-4-b-ii-(1) Functional consequences: Real-Time Quantitative PCR

-We have RNA sequencing data for 85% of the individuals enrolled in the cohort.
-To

-fill out the dataset, RNA sequencing will be completed on the remaining where we

-see recurrent variants (on up to ~160 individuals).
-The RNA-seq will be done

-according to the protocols in \cite{21036922}.
-This analysis will inform us if a SNP (in

-promoter or enhancer regions) has any effect on transcription of target gene.
-This

-analysis will provide a comprehensive list of SNPs that might correlate with loss or
+Real-time quantitative PCR analysis of the genes downstream of the 6 selected variants will be performed on individuals that have been identified as recurrent for the variants and a similar sized group of non-recurrent individuals. ,,,,,look for perturbed…..

-gain of expression.
-Recurrent rare SNPs will be further validated by PCR assays

-using primers that can amplify the genomic region encompassing the SNP.
-PCR will be followed by direct sequencing of amplicon using an ABI 3730 DNA Sequence Analyzer on a subset of tumor-normal pairs to verify the individual promoter/enhancer mutations for further confirmation.
+This analysis will inform us if a SNP (in promoter or enhancer regions) has any effect on transcription of the target gene.
+Recurrent rare SNPs will be further validated by PCR assays using primers that can amplify the genomic region encompassing the SNP.
+PCR will be followed by direct sequencing of the amplicon using an ABI 3730 DNA Sequence Analyzer on a subset of tumor-normal pairs to verify the individual promoter/enhancer mutations for further confirmation.

 D-4-b-ii-(2) Functional consequences: CRISPR/CAS system